Flax Seed: Make Soothing Comfort Packs

 Primarily, the advantages of using flax seed include:

 • The small seeds will mold around body parts more easily than larger grains.

 • Flax seed’s high concentration of oil means that the pack will hold heat longer, especially in a pocket or under a blanket.

 • Because other grains contain more water they dry out quicker than flax’s oils meaning that the flax pack has a longer life.

 My favorite combination for hot/cold packs is to mix 1-2 tablespoons of lavender flower seed with every 3 cups of golden flax seed.
 Prepare it in a glass measuring cup that has a pour spout so you are ready to fill your pack right away.

 Besides enjoying the mixture's fragrance while your put your pack together, relaxing with the flax’s heat and lavender’s fragrance is a special treat at the end of a long day.
 When it is cold and you want to warm up quick, having a flax pack with lavender ready to heat is simply marvelous.

 Many people find lavender’s scent especially desirable for evenings because it promotes restful sleep.
 Bear in mind, though, that the brown flax seed has a strong scent that can be a little overwhelming when heated and stick with the popular golden flax when making comfort packs.

-Now could be your best time to design personalized flax seed comfort packs and finish ahead of time so you can be ready to use them as gifts during the giving season at the end of the year.
-Hostess gifts, added to a bow on a gift of scarves, gloves, or hats, or a set in a pretty box for a busy mom--there are a lot of reasons to create customized flax packs for the people in your life!
+Now could be your best time to design personalized flax seed comfort packs.
+Finish ahead of time so you can be ready to use them as gifts.
+Hostess gifts, added to a bow on a gift of scarves, gloves, or hats, or a set in a pretty box for a busy mom–there are a lot of ways customized flax packs you create for the people in your life!

 ❤ Why Flax Seed Packs?Click thumbnail to view full-size